-Mark Kelly believes Pompey Academy are starting to marry up the mental and physical sides of their game after a fourth successive victory.
+Mark Kelly believes Pompey Academy are starting to marry up their '˜mindset and technical components' after a fourth successive victory.

-The young Blues came from behind twice to defeat AFC Bournemouth 3-2 in the Youth Alliance south west division at the club’s Roko training base.
+The young Blues came from behind twice to defeat AFC Bournemouth 3-2 in the Youth Alliance south west division at the club’s Roko training base yesterday.

 Bradley Lethbridge, Leon Maloney and Dan Smith were all on target as Pompey built on their FA Youth Cup second-round success against Lews on Friday.

 Kelly was pleased with his troops’ performance and feels Pompey could have easily scored more.